 Preparing for College: Guiding Your Students Through Financial Aid Options & FAFSA

-Learn how counselors can help ease the financial burden of college for students, as well as additional recommendations to pass along to families navigating the college application process for the first time.
+As well as a few additional recommendations to pass along to families navigating the college application process for the first time.

 However, if we really want future generations to be successful, we should instead ask about where they see themselves after those college years.

-Be a Resource for Students & Families
+1. Be a Resource for Students and Families

 Applying for college, and then deciding on which to attend, can be incredibly stressful for students and families alike.
 There are two ways counselors can proactively help minimize these feelings: by providing college guidance and offering coping strategies for big emotions.